Robert F. Mullen, PhD

 We dread situations that provoke our fears of criticism and ridicule.
 We anticipate being judged negatively.
 We reject overtures anticipating rejection.
 Unless we are fortune tellers or mind-readers, assuming to know what another person is thinking or planning is irrational.
 It is a symptom of our condition.

-We worry we might do or say something stupid.
+We worry we might do or say something foolish.
 Fretting about something that may or may not happen is illogical.
 If it happens, it happens.
 We learn from it and move on.
 Avoiding doing things or speaking to people out of fear of embarrassment eliminates opportunities and diminishes possibilities.
-These are not reasonable concerns.
-SAD sustains itself with our irrational thoughts and behaviors.

-SAD sustains itself by inflicting anxiety and fear, but anxiety and fear have no power on their own.
+SAD sustains itself by inflicting anxiety and fear, but they have no power on their own.
 We fuel them; we give them strength and power.
 We control our emotional well-being and quality of life, and only we can compel change.
+The onus of recovery is on us.

 Proactive Neuroplasticity YouTube Series